ansible-collections/netapp.ontap/README.md

 - na_ontap_disks: `disk_type` option allows to assign specified type of disk.
 - na_ontap_software_update: `stabilize_minutes` option specifies number of minutes needed to stabilize node before update.
 - na_ontap_rest_info: `fields` options to request specific fields from subset
+- na_ontap_volume: `check_interval` option check if a volume move has been completed and then waits this number of seconds before checking again.

 ### New Options:
 - na_ontap_ucadapter: `pair_adapters` option allows specifying the list of adapters which also need to be offline.